thought-machine/gonduit/README.md

 go get github.com/etcinit/gonduit
 ```

+### Authentication

+Gonduit supports the following authentication methods:

+- tokens
+- session

+> If you are creating a bot/automated script, you
+> should create a bot account on Phabricator rather than using your own.

-### Getting a conduit certificate
+#### `tokens`: Getting a conduit API token

-This library uses the `conduit.connect` method to establish an authenticated
-session with the Phabricator instance.

-This means that you'll need to have a valid username and and a Conduit
+To get an API token, go to
+`https://{PHABRICATOR_URL}/settings/panel/apitokens/`.
+From there, you should be
-certificate in order to use the client.
+able to create and copy an API token to use with the client.

+#### `session`: Getting a conduit certificate

 To get a conduit certificate, go to
 `https://{PHABRICATOR_URL}/settings/panel/conduit`.
 From there, you should be
 able to copy your certificate.
-If you are creating a bot/automated script, you
-should create a bot account on Phabricator rather than using your own.

 ## Basic Usage

 ### Connecting

-Connecting to a Conduit API is a two-step process: First, `Dial` connects to
+To construct an instance of a Gonduit client, use `Dial` with the URL of your
+install and an options object. `Dial` connects to the API, checks compatibility,
-the API and checks compatibility, and finally creates a Client instance:
+and finally creates a Client instance:

 ```go
 client, err := gonduit.Dial(